capabilities(7) - phpMan

 a nonzero value, then all capabilities are cleared from the permit-

-ted and effective capability sets.
+ted, effective, and ambient capability sets.

 2. If the effective user ID is changed from 0 to nonzero, then all